Tendai: Development of Tendai practice traditions

-Konryū Daishi Sōō (831–918), a student of Ennin, is another influential Tendai figure.
-He is known for developing the ascetic practice circumambulating Mt.
-Hiei, living and practicing in the remote wilderness.
-This practice, which became associated with Fudō Myōō (Acala) and Sōō's hermitage at Mudō- ji, became quite influential in Tendai.
-A more elaborate and systematized practice based on Sōō's simple mountain asceticism developed over time, and came to be called kaihōgyō (回峰行).
+Konryū Daishi Sōō (831–918), a student of Ennin, is another influential figure in Tendai.
+He is known for developing the ascetic practice of circumambulating Mount Hiei and living and practicing in the remote wilderness.
+This practice, which became associated with Acala (Fudō Myōō) and Sōō's hermitage at Mudō-ji, became quite influential in Tendai.
+A more elaborate and systematized practice based on Sōō's simple mountain asceticism developed over time, and came to be called kaihōgyō.
 This remains an important part of Tendai Buddhism today.

-Akaku Daishi Annen (841–902?) is one of the most important post-Saichō Tendai thinkers.
+Annen (841–902?) is one of the most important post-Saichō Tendai thinkers.
 He wrote around a hundred works on Tendai doctrine and practice.
-According to Annen's theory of the "four ones" (shiichi kyōhan 四一教判), all Buddhas are ultimately a single Buddha, all temporal moments are one moment, all Pure Lands are also just one Pure Land, and all teachings are interfused into one teaching.
+According to Annen's theory of "the four ones" (四一教判, shiichi kyōhan), all Buddhas are ultimately a single Buddha, all temporal moments are one moment, all pure lands are also just one pure land, and all teachings are interfused into one teaching.

-According to Lucia Dolce, Annen "systematized earlier and contemporary doctrines elaborated in both streams of Japanese esoteric Buddhism, Tōmitsu (i.e., Shingon) and Taimitsu (Tendai)", "critically reinterpreted Kūkai's thought, offering new understandings of crucial esoteric concepts and rituals", and he also "elaborated theories that were to become emblematic of Japanese Buddhism, such as the realization of buddhahood by grasses and trees (sōmoku jōbutsu)" as well as hongaku shisō thought.
+According to Lucia Dolce, Annen "systematized earlier and contemporary doctrines elaborated in both streams of Japanese esoteric Buddhism, Tōmitsu (i.e., Shingon) and Taimitsu (Tendai)", "critically reinterpreted Kūkai's thought, offering new understandings of crucial esoteric concepts and rituals", and he also "elaborated theories that were to become emblematic of Japanese Buddhism, such as the realization of buddhahood by grasses and trees (sōmoku jōbutsu)," as well as original enlightenment thought.

-These various post-Saichō Tendai figures also developed the Tendai doctrine of "the identity of the purport of Perfect and Esoteric teachings" (enmitsu itchi 円密一致) which according to Ōkubo Ryōshun "refers to the harmony and agreement between the Perfect teachings of the Lotus Sutra and Esoteric Buddhism."
+These various post-Saichō Tendai figures also developed the Tendai doctrine of "the identity of the purport of Perfect and Esoteric teachings" (enmitsu itchi 円密一致), which, according to Ōkubo Ryōshun, "refers to the harmony and agreement between the Perfect teachings of the Lotus Sutra and Esoteric Buddhism."